GLH2024/p38alpha-dmpc-single-cell/FIGURE_MAP.md

 # Figure-to-code map

-The mapping was checked against the supplied manuscript composite.
-Notebook cells must be run from top to bottom; cell numbers are intentionally omitted because they are brittle during curation.

 | Panel | Notebook(s) | Output / role |
 |---|---|---|
 | Fig. 2A | `06_final_cell_type_annotation.ipynb`, `17_figure2_4_exports.ipynb` | Final annotated UMAP |